paddywwoof/pi3d_book/Input.rst

 certainly because of the desire to make python applications run unaltered on all platforms.
-In pi3d we have to provide a host of different options for keyboard input: CursesKeyboard, SysKeyboard, x11Keyboard, AndroidKeyboard (which is really just a placeholder) and WindowsKeyboard.
+In pi3d we have to provide a host of different options for keyboard input: CursesKeyboard, SysKeyboard, x11Keyboard, AndroidKeyboard (which is really just a placeholder) and PygameKeyboard.
 Normally the appropriate one will be loaded for the environment you are using but this is a surprisingly non-straightforward area that may need some careful thought especially on non-standard platforms or using non-standard keyboards